stuti24m/Social-Media-Launcher-Chrome-Extension/README.md

 Or directly click on Clone or Download button and choose to download the ZIP File.

 ### Deploying the Extension --
--- Extract the content from the ZIP file
+- Extract the content from the ZIP file
--- Open your Google Chrome browser
+- Open your Google Chrome browser
--- Clicking on the 3 dots on the top right corner
+- Clicking on the 3 dots on the top right corner
--- Choose <b> More tools </b> and then Extensions.
+- Choose <b> More tools </b> and then <b>Extensions</b>.